noahlange/gecs/README.md

 The relationship between the `Context` and its `Systems` mirrors that of an `Entity` and its `Components`.
 Like an entity is created `with()` components, a context is created `with()` systems.

-You can optionally define the tyep of a Context's a `state`.
+You can optionally define the type of a Context's a `state`.

 ```typescript
 import { Context, Entity } from 'tecs';